bmarques1995/cmake_helpers/dep_tracer.md

 - VERSION: Optional, referred to the package version
 - COMPONENTS: Optional, referred to the package components, like Qt6 Widgets
 - USE_VSTOOLS: Optional, referred to use the vs compiler path
-- NAMESPACED: Optional, referred if you will find a package by namespace after installation
-- ALIAS_NAME: Optional, name of the namespaced package, is required if NAMESPACED is TRUE

 `trace_library(<NAME> <INSTALL_SCRIPT>)`:
 this function is used to search for a library, if it is found the macro is aborted, but if it was not found, the macro will call an install script to clone the dependency and install it.